Deals

 Is a Container Pool Right for You?

-You should get a container pool if you want to be swimming this summer (not next summer), have a budget under $75,000, value low maintenance over maximum customization, have a small or oddly-shaped yard, might move in the next 10 years, or appreciate unique design aesthetics.
+You should get a container pool if you want to be swimming this summer (not next summer), have a budget under $75,000, value low maintenance over maximum customization, have a small or oddly-shaped yard, might move in the next 10 years, or appreciate the technology.

-You should look elsewhere if you want a truly massive pool (over 15,000 gallons), need complex shapes or beach entries, have unlimited budget and patience, or your HOA has strict traditional appearance requirements.
+You should look elsewhere if you want a pool with complex shapes or beach entries, have unlimited budget and patience, or your HOA has strict traditional appearance requirements.

 Final Thoughts on Choosing the Best Container Pool

 If I had to do it again, I'd make the same choice.
-My Ecopool has been everything promised—quick installation, low maintenance, conversation starter, and most importantly, the center of countless family memories already.
+Our Ecopool has been everything promised—quick installation, low maintenance, and conversation starter.

 The pool industry wants you to think you need to spend $100,000+ for a "real" pool.
 That's BS.
-My container pool is real, it's awesome, and it cost half what my neighbor paid while delivering 90% of the experience.
+Our container pool is real, it's awesome, and it cost half of what a traditional pool would, while delivering 99% of the same experience.
 Sometimes innovation really does beat tradition.

 Justin the Pool Nerd